jamesgeorgewilliams/rehype-wrap-sibling/README.md

 Name | Type | Description
 ---|---|---
-selector | string | CSS selector to select an element(s) wrapper| string? | Element to wrap the selected element and its next sibling
+selector | string | CSS selector to select an element(s) wrapper | string? | Element to wrap the selected element and its next sibling wrapPreviousSibling | boolean? | If `true`, the selected element(s), and its previous sibling are wrapped

 - If no `wrapper` option is provided by the user, the default container element will be `<div></div>`.
 - The `selector` option can be a CSS selector supported